daredevilteja/knowledge-base-app/README.md

 1. Clone this repo into your system using git.
 2. **Open the .env file located in the repository and enter your openai-api-key and metaphor-api-key and save the file.**
 3. Open the terminal in the root folder of the repo and run `sudo docker-compose -f docker-compose.prod.yml up --build`(This will take around 5-10 mins on the first run and from consequent runs it will take less time).
-4. Wait till the both the frontend and backend servers start.(on first run wait for 10 mins and from subsequent runs wait for 2 mins)
+4. Wait till the both the frontend and backend servers start.(approx. wait times for first run is 10 mins and for subsequent runs is 2 mins)
 5. Open [http://localhost:3000](http://localhost:3000) in your browser and use the application.

 ## Usage